Intex Seahawk 4 opinion

 In addition, the Intex Seahawk 4’s Boston valves are easily inflatable as well as deflatable.
 It takes just 10 minutes to inflate if you use the high-output manual hand pump, enabling you to take as much time as possible on the water.

-Finally, the Seahawk 4 comes with a legal US Coast Guard ID.
+The Seahawk also comes with a legal US Coast Guard ID.

 The accessories included with Intex Seahawk boats are: